 To understand how super works, you first need to understand the different main types of superannuation.
 There’re several sub categories of superannuation funds.
 However, the main types of super funds are;

-Retail funds - these are large superannuation funds usually owned by large corporations such as investment firms and banks.
-They're open to the public to join and usually have shareholders involved.
+These are large superannuation funds usually owned by large corporations such as investment firms and banks.
+They’re open to the public to join and usually have shareholders involved.
 Any profits made are distributed to shareholders.
 Public offer funds can be applied for directly or through financial advisers.

-Industry funds - Industry funds are usually large funds owned by a specific industry and run for members of the said industry.
+Industry funds are usually large funds owned by a specific industry and run for members of the said industry.
 Many of these funds are trade union-based and are typically not-for-profit.
 Profits may be returned to members.
 Since the introduction of choice of fund rules in 2005, the industry super funds have been more opened to the public and most of them accept members from outside the specific industry they represent.

-Public Sector funds -These funds existed for federal and state government employees.
+These funds existed for federal and state government employees.
 These funds are generally defined-benefit schemes.
 These schemes are no longer offered by the government however, members of the scheme continue to retain their entitlements of the fund.
 If you have a defined-benefit super fund, it is highly imperative that you seek advice from a qualified adviser before making any decisions on the scheme.